flexera-public/policy_templates/cost/flexera/cco/scheduled_reports/README.md

 This policy pulls cost data from Flexera CCO (Cloud Cost Optimization) in order to email a report summarizing that data.
 The report includes a graph showing costs over time as well as a table with the data the graph is built from.
 The user can alter the contents of the report via parameters.

+This policy can be used for automated "reporting" use-cases, as well as "alerting" use-cases.
+For example, you can set up a scheduled report to be sent every month to show costs over time, or you can set up a scheduled report to be sent only when the percent change in cost exceeds a certain threshold.

 *Note: Any cost data that is less than 3 days old will be incomplete.
 This is because cloud cost data is not imported into Flexera CCO in real time.*

 ## Input Parameters